hwayne/learntla-v2/docs/intro/conceptual-overview.rst

 That's also why they're hard to fix.
 Imagine if we added a third feature, say a lock in the right place, to fix the bug.
 Does the issue go away because we've solved it, or because we've made it rarer?
 Without being able to explore the actual consequences of the designs, we can't guarantee we've solved anything.

 The purpose of TLA+, then, is to programmatically explore these design issues.
-We want to give the tooling a system and a requirements and it can tell us whether or not we can break the requirement.
+We want to give the tooling a system and a requirement and it can tell us whether or not we can break the requirement.
 If it can, then we know to change our design.
 If it can't, we can be more confident that we're correct.

 Structure
 ---------